This assumes that you have the latest version of the minikube

 If your Docker Daemon runs as a VM you’ll most likely need to configure how much memory the VM should have, how many CPUs, how much disk space, and swap size.
 Make sure to assign at least 2 CPUs, and preferably 4 Gb or more of RAM.
 Consult the Docker documentation for you platform how to configure these settings.

-This will start a local development cluster of Kubernetes Kind which installs as a single docker container.
+Start a local development cluster of Kubernetes Kind that installs as a single docker container.

 kind create cluster

-Before deploying Strimzi Kafka operator, let’s first create our kafka
+Before deploying the Strimzi cluster operator, create a namespace called kafka

 kubectl create namespace kafka